Skip to content

 Results Tab

-After an optimization run finishes, its results are displayed in the Results tab.
+After an optimization run finishes, results are displayed in the Results tab.
 Here, you can review the problem configuration, solution status, objective value, and other summary information.
 The available sub-tabs depend on the selected solver and provide detailed views of the corresponding results.

 For more information on these model differences, refer to the Formulation section.